 - The contact information of anyone else involved

 - Damage done to your vehicle (and other vehicles if possible)

 3. Police Reports

 A police report is perhaps the most important document presented after an accident.
 It provides the details of all parties involved, as well as the opinion of the police officer.
 The police officer’s opinion is an unbiased and informed one made by a professional outside party.
 This heightens the report’s credibility and is an official document presented to insurance companies.

-4.)
-The State Traffic Laws
+4. State Traffic Laws

-5.)
-Definite Liability
+5. Definite Liability

 While every car accident is different, the type of car accident may immediately tell officials and those involved who may be at fault.
 Certain kinds of car accidents are caused by common factors, which means that the other driver could be at fault 99% of the time.
 In these cases, insurance companies very rarely argue over them.
 The two most common types of “No Doubt Liability” are rear-end collisions and accidents occurring during a left turn.

 When your car is hit from behind, it is almost always the other driver’s fault, regardless of your reason for stopping.
-It is a common rule of the road to be prepared to stop for any reason, and to give both cars enough space to safely stop.
+It is a common rule of the road to be prepared to stop for any reason and to give both cars enough space to safely stop.
 If the rear car cannot stop safely, then it is safe to assume that they were not driving as safely as the car in front of them.
 The damage proves how it happened, making insurance companies aware of the situation.

 Accidents resulting from a left turn are almost always caused by the car making the left turn.
 The cars driving on the straighter road have the right of way, meaning that even when the general light is green, the car making the left turn must yield.
-Failure to yield can result in the accident and thus said car is liable.
+Failure to yield can result in an accident and thus said car is liable.
 While there are certain exceptions, the result is almost always the same.

-While cameras are not installed into every red light or at every intersection, they can be very helpful if they are in fact available.
-A red light camera can determine the speed of the parties involved, and can provide photographic evidence to the scene.
-The cameras are time-stamped and can thus pinpoint the exact details surrounding the event.
+These cameras are time-stamped as well, so they can pinpoint the exact details surrounding the event.
 This provides great evidence against insurance providers who claim otherwise.
-Obtaining the footage from the cameras can be difficult, but can start with a phone call to city officials or the municipality.
+Obtaining the footage from the cameras can be difficult, but you can start with a phone call to city officials or the municipality.
 Of course, an experienced Florida accident attorney will have better luck obtaining this evidence than any individual person.